 Have you ever wondered what it is like visiting Vatican City in Rome?
-Yes there are crowds and long lines but there is also the magnificence of St. Peter’s Basilica, the awe inspiring ceiling of the Sistine chapel and people from all walks of life gathered in one place to peacefully take it all in.
+Yes, Vatican tours can include crowds and long lines but there is also the magnificence of St. Peter’s Basilica, the awe inspiring ceiling of the Sistine chapel and people from all walks of life gathered in one place to peacefully take it all in.
 I have had the good fortune of visiting Vatican City twice and since it is Easter time I would like to share my experiences with you.

 Before I begin, here are a few facts you should know before visiting Vatican City in Rome.